 Quick-and-dirty admins are a short-term solution

-Here are the three main reasons why a quick-and-dirty admin interface represents a real technical debt for your project:
+Here are the three main reasons why a quick-and-dirty admin panel represents a real technical debt for your project:

 - Frustration from admin users.
 As daily users of modern apps, we have developed high expectations for great UI/X. Admin interfaces are stand-alone applications.
 Don’t you think that your team deserves more than an app coming back from the birth of web 2.0?
 Keep in mind that most of the admin users are non-tech people focused on operations that are key activities for the business.
 The quality of the UI/X will impact their operational efficiency.
 If you start with a poor admin, you will quickly get bad feedback.
 You will hear things like “Why can’t you just add a decent search bar?!
 We have the same thing in our main app!”.

-Great apps deserve an admin with a long-term vision
+Great apps deserve an admin panel with a long-term vision

-As with any application, building a great admin interface takes time and requires a vision.
+As with any application, building a great admin panel takes time and requires a vision.

-This is why we decided to start the Forest project.
-We noticed that a lot of developers are building admin interfaces.
+This is why we decided to start the Forest Admin project.
+We noticed that a lot of developers are building admin panels.
 They are all facing the same issues and are constantly reinventing the wheel.
-Forest’s framework is here to finally solve all those issues.
-Forest is quick to set up and is flexible enough to match any specific needs.
+Forest Admin’s framework is here to finally solve all those issues.
+Forest Admin is quick to set up and is flexible enough to match any specific needs.

-Since the admin interface is our main product, we build Forest with the big picture in mind, always anticipating the evolutions of business operations.
+Since the admin panel is our main product, we build Forest Admin with the big picture in mind, always anticipating the evolutions of business operations.

 If you like the concept, feel free to try it out!
-We’re excited to see what you will build with Forest.
+We’re excited to see what you will build with Forest Admin.